Cabela's Outdoor Adventures (2009 video game): Plot

 The next stop is British Columbia.
 After hunting a Columbian blacktail buck, the player goes to another area where, because of a nearby cabin, he can only use a pistol.
 After bagging two blacktail bucks, he goes to a river where there's a woodland caribou herd.
 Once the player calls in and kills a bull caribou, he goes to a lake where, after hunting some ruffed grouse, he has to sneak past some does to shoot a buck.
 After this, the player hunts Canada geese and fishes for brown trout and walleye.
 Then the player goes near a lake where he finds two blacktail bucks.
 After taking both bucks, the guide tells him to hunt black bear.
 Following a hunt for raccoons, the player finds the bear's bedding area and waits for him.
 After bagging the bear, he goes to an area where there's a huge caribou trophy.
 The player calls him in and shoots him.

 The player's last destination is Alaska.
-The guide tells him of an elusive, piebled Sitka deer buck ahead.
-You stalk up to the Sitka deer herd, however the piebled buck runs away.
+The guide tells him of an elusive, piebald Sitka deer buck ahead.
+You stalk up to the Sitka deer herd, however the piebald buck runs away.
 Then the player goes to an area where there are moose.
-After setting up a decoy and taking a bull moose, the player heads over to a small pond where the piebled buck is, hunting fox squirrel along the way.
+After setting up a decoy and taking a bull moose, the player heads over to a small pond where the piebald buck is, hunting fox squirrel along the way.
 Although the elusive buck gets away again, he is able to shoot another, smaller buck.
 The guide then warns the player that he's heading into bear country.
 Sure enough, he finds two brown bears near a river.
 After following them downstream, the player successfully kills both bears with a muzzleloader.
 Then the guide informs him of an even bigger bear nearby.
 After crossing the river and hunting white-tailed ptarmigan, the player finds the large bear outside a cave and kills him.
 Then the player hunts for harlequin duck and fishes for northern pike and Chinook salmon.
-After this, he goes after the piebled buck again.
+After this, he goes after the piebald buck again.
 After following the elusive buck through a few bedding areas, the player finally calls him in and shoots him with a bow.